-PAR & Reef Tank Lighting Schedules: What's the ideal program for LED aquarium lighting? - BRStv Reef FAQs
+PAR & Reef Tank Lighting Schedules: What's The Ideal Output Intensity For Your LED Light? - BRStv Reef FAQs

 Slide and pray is becoming a tired story about reefers trying to find the right PAR values and reef tank lighting schedule.
 The proven results with simple plug and play T5 and metal halide lighting is a thing of the past because the high-powered LED lights of modern reefkeeping gives users complete control over intensity, photoperiod and spectrum.